charming-art/terminal/docs/api/readme.md

 - [cm.random_seed](./math.md#random-seed) - Sets the seed value for random().

 ## Structure

+Methods for controlling the running flow of sketch.

 - [cm.setup](./structure.md#setup) - The function decorated by setup() decorator is called once when the program starts.
 - [cm.draw](./structure.md#draw) - The function decorated by draw() called directly after setup(), it continuously executes the lines of code contained inside its block until the program is stopped or no_loop() is called.